QMCPACK/qmcpack_workshop_2019/README.md

-# QMCPACK users workshop 2019
+# QMCPACK Users Workshop 2019

 (In preparation) Files for the QMCPACK Users Workshop 2019